V07 · Stream 05 · Channel 4

 Pass-through voting — the institutional infrastructure that allows beneficial-owner-shareholders to direct how their indexed equity is voted at portfolio companies — has been the principal institutional-investor-side governance innovation of the post-2020 era.
 BlackRock Voting Choice (launched 2022) and Vanguard Investor Choice (launched 2023) are the two most prominent programs, with parallel programs at State Street, Fidelity, and other major asset managers.
 The structural logic of pass-through voting is to disaggregate the voting power that index funds have historically aggregated, returning vote-direction authority to the underlying beneficial owners.

 The instrument is structurally significant in three respects.
-First, it is the first SEC-approved issuer-side retail-voting program.
-Second, it is approved through SEC no-action correspondence rather than through formal rulemaking, leaving the operational framework subject to evolution through subsequent staff practice.
+First, it is the first issuer-sponsored retail standing-voting program that SEC staff has addressed by no-action correspondence (a staff non-enforcement position, not Commission approval).
+Second, it is addressed through SEC staff no-action correspondence rather than through formal rulemaking, leaving the operational framework subject to evolution through subsequent staff practice and to challenge through litigation or rescission request.
 Third, the management-alignment direction reverses the institutional-investor framing of pass-through voting — where pass-through programs disaggregate voting power away from asset managers toward beneficial owners, the ExxonMobil program aggregates retail voting power toward management recommendations.

 The program mechanics